SusieHu9/movie-info-storage-and-recommender/README.md

 # README
-# Movie Info Storage and Recommender System: Emulation-based Distributed File Storage & Parallel Computation
+# Movie Info Storage and Recommender System: Distributed File Storage & Parallel Computation

 ## Introduction
 ### Welcome to Movie Info Storage and Recommender System! 🍿

-The Movie Info Storage and Recommender (MISR) System is an emulation-based system designed for distributed file storage and parallel computation.
-This system, built on top of Firebase, is equipped to handle extensive movie information and user ratings sourced from Kaggle: The Movie Dataset.
+The Movie Info Storage and Recommender (MISR) System is an emulation-based system designed for `distributed file storage and parallel computation`.
+This system, built on top of `Firebase`, is equipped to handle extensive movie information and user ratings sourced from `Kaggle: The Movie Dataset`.
 It also supports essential file system commands, such as mkdir, ls, put, and readPartition.

 Through a user-friendly UI, individuals can seamlessly navigate the system using their accounts and access personalized services accelerated by MapReduce.
-The offered services encompass functionalities like Search Movie, Get Movie Trends, and Item-based Collaborative Filtering Recommendations.
+The offered services encompass functionalities like `Search Movie`, `Get Movie Trends`, and `Item-based Collaborative Filtering Recommendations`.

 ### Why is it original?

-- The MISR system ensures more reliable data storage by leveraging distributed file storage.
+- The MISR system ensures `more reliable data storage` by leveraging distributed file storage.
 This approach involves storing replicas across various data nodes, thereby ensuring sustainable access

-- The MISR system delivers faster movie recommendations through the implementation of parallel computation.
+- The MISR system delivers `faster movie recommendations` through the implementation of parallel computation.
 This allows the system to swiftly process extensive datasets and execute recommendation algorithms, providing timely and efficient recommendations to users.

-- The MISR system offers a broader range of expansion functions.
+- The MISR system offers `a broader range of expansion functions`.
 For instance, users have the flexibility to explore a private distributed file storage space and gain visual insights into current movie trends.

 ## Getting Started
 ### Prerequisite: